elinorpd/ai-literacy-tool/README.md

 ## Sample Files

-- `lesson_plan_physical-computing_text.txt` : sample lesson plan in text format which can be used to copy/ paste as an input form in `chat_script.py`
+- `lesson_plan_physical-computing_text.txt` : sample lesson plan in text format which can be used to copy/ paste as an input

-- `lesson_plan_physical-computing.json` : sample lesson plan in json format.
-This file can be provided as input file for `chat_script.py`